FurryCoders/FALocalRepo/README.md

 * [time](https://docs.python.org/3.1/library/time.html)

 Once these modules are installed (suggest using `pip`) then the program can be run through the Python 3.x interpreter or built using `pyinstaller` or any other software.

+## Troubleshooting
+The program is set up so that any unforeseen error interrupts the program after displaying the error details.
+To get more details the program can be run with the option `--debug` which will allow exceptions to raise normally.

 ## Appendix
 ### Unverified commits